Trebligony/employee-tracker/README.md

 Include a video of the typical user flow through your application.
 This includes views of the prompts and the responses after their selection.

-A walkthrough video that demonstrates the functionality of the note taker app.
+A walkthrough video that demonstrates the functionality of the employee tracker app.